 It corners as well as the rate at which the bends explode towards you.
 Steering is super-direct, well-weighted and progressive, grip is near-unshakable and, impressively, the balance is equally tight at both ends of the car.
 You won’t break the rear tyres’ traction by accident.
 But 331lb ft means you can if you want.

 The three-door 1-Series is identical to the five-door inside (the M135i comes as either), save for trickier access to the rear.
 It’s good, but the new Audi A3 aces it for quality and ambience.
 MPA additions are discreet – you sense BMW hasn’t quite worked out how to make the MPA range distinct yet – but fundamentals such as bolstered seats are spot-on.
 The blue stitching and dash trim detailing is quite cute too, and we like the pleated seat trim pattern - but why, BMW, are your sports steering wheels always so thick?

 Note, it’s not as roomy as a front-drive hatch.
 It’s better than it was, but you’ll need a Golf R to get a genuine family-friendly fast hatch.
 The boot is only average, too.

 All the work BMW’s put into making the new 3.0-litre turbo engine efficient pays off.
-This averages 35.3mpg, 2mpg better than a Golf R and that’s got 50bhp less (the eight-speed auto is even better, averaging 37.7mpg).
+This averages 35.3mpg and the eight-speed auto is even better, averaging 37.7mpg (with less CO2 too).
 Impressively, it’s not only greener than the old 1M, it’s also £10k cheaper.
 With retained values likely to be higher than if it were a plain old BMW 135i, we reckon this could be the performance hatch bargain of the year.
 Clincher?
 It’s ever so slightly cheaper than its arch-rival, the Audi S3 sitting opposite...